 The BMW R60/2's engine offered 30 HP and a kick starter for its 594cc capacity, and its torque is 36 lb-ft.
 It weighed 429 pounds with its stock 4.5 gallon gas tank full.
 An optional 6.5 gallon tank was offered that, when full, brought that weight up to about 450 pounds.
 The top speed was listed as 90 MPH, but you had to work at it to get it there.
 A tummy down on the tank, tail wind, and downward slope were great helps.
 Of course, the R60/2 had distinctive Earles front forks.

-Here I am, below, riding my first BMW in a photo taken in 1967 by my wife, Jill Weber Dean.
+Here I am, below, in Madison, Wisconsin, riding my first BMW in a photo taken in 1967 by my wife, Jill Weber Dean.
+It is a 1966 BMW R60/2 that I purchased used in 1967 from a private owner in Oakfield, Wisconsin.
 Obiously, I had much to learn about ATGATT riding gear.
+I put 563 miles on BMW motorcycles since then.

 Here I am, below, in 1967, the proud owner of a one-year-old BMW R60/2 with my forgiving and patient wife, Jill, perched on the pasenger seat.